BIGJRA/BIGJRA.github.io/rejuv.md

     entrance.

 -   Fisherman 3: In Aquamarine Cave, via the lighthouse path.
-While you’re in the Rock Climb area, talk to the worker and give him Protein.
-If you do, he will give you **Tyrogue!** Anyways, you’ll find the fisherman after you go up the ladder.
+While you're in the Rock Climb area, talk to the worker and give him Protein.
+If you do, he will give you **Tyrogue!** Anyways, you'll find the fisherman after you go up the ladder.

 -   Architect: Bridge guy in Terajuma Jungle - first left from Kakori.

 -   Return to Adrienn and inquire about progress.

--   Next, we’ll need to submit $68000, 7 Tiny Mushrooms, 1 bag of
+-   Next, we'll need to submit $68000, 7 Tiny Mushrooms, 1 bag of
     Stardust, and 1 Poliwag.

--   If you haven’t completed the Poliwag search quest, do so now.
+-   If you haven't completed the Poliwag search quest, do so now.
 Feel free to submit that one if you have it, or, if its evolved, breed it.
-Note that finishing this quest will let us catch more Poliwag, so don’t worry if this is your only one.
+Note that finishing this quest will let us catch more Poliwag, so don't worry if this is your only one.

 -   I had both the mushrooms and the stardust, but if not, go grind them off Paras/Staryu, respectively.
 Compoundeyes and Thief/Covet will